AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/integrations/google-adwords.md

 ## Connecting multiple Google Analytics profiles to MBI

 You may have multiple websites connected to a single Google Analytics account, identified by their own Google Analytics Profile ID.
-In this case, you will have the option of including all your Profile IDs in MBI.
+In this case, you will have the option of including all your Profile IDs in [!DNL MBI].
 Just check the profile IDs you want to include during the profile selection step.

 **To identify a particular website's Google Analytics Profile ID:**